Dublin–Mayo Gaelic football rivalry

 The Dublin-Mayo rivalry is a Gaelic football rivalry between Irish county teams Dublin and Mayo, who first played each other in 1906.

-Initially, they played each other only sporadically however it has more recently been considered a significant rivalry in Gaelic games due to the increased frequency of matches between the two teams in the 21st century.
+Initially, meetings between the two teams were rare, with only seven championship matches taking place between 1906 and 1985.
+In the modern era, however, it has more recently been considered a significant rivalry in Gaelic games due to the increased frequency of matches between the two teams in the 21st century.
 Championship matches between the two teams usually take place in the latter stages of the championship and as a result attract high interest.

 The rivalry reached its greatest intensity in the 2010s for a variety of reasons: the increased frequency in which the teams competed against each other in high stakes matches, each county having what was considered to being one of their strongest ever teams, the closeness of the matches, the involvement of high-profile players such as Bernard Brogan, Diarmuid Connolly and Philly McMahon for Dublin and Cillian O'Connor, Lee Keegan and Aidan O'Shea for Mayo, and the controversial incidents that have occurred in these matches.

 Dublin's home ground is Parnell Park and Mayo's home ground is MacHale Park, however, all of their championship meetings have been held at neutral venues, usually Croke Park.

-Dublin have the highest number of Leinster titles and have won 30 All Ireland football championships.
-In 2020 they became the first county ever to win 6 consecutive All Ireland championships in either Gaelic football or hurling (2015-2019).
+Dublin have the highest number of Leinster titles and have won 31 All Ireland football championships.
+In 2020 they became the first county ever to win 6 consecutive All Ireland championships in either Gaelic football or hurling.

 Mayo have won the Connacht championship a total of 48 times.
-They have won the All Ireland football championship 3 times however they have lost 10 finals since their last victory in 1951.
+They have won the All Ireland football championship 3 times, most recently in 1951.

-The teams have met 18 times with Dublin winning 11 times, Mayo winning 3 times.
-There have been 4 draws.

 History

 1906–1985: Sporadic encounters, Dublin dominance

-Championship encounters between Dublin and Mayo were rare in the first 100 years of the GAA.
+Championship encounters between Dublin and Mayo were rare in the first 100 years of the GAA Championship.
 They played each other only 7 times in total during this period.
 Mayo failed to win any of these games.
 The closest they came was in 1955 and 1985 when they took Dublin to a replay before losing.